 I tried to resist.
 I was, after all, in the middle of proving a very important point.
 But my eyes were already drifting to the screen.
 I couldn’t stop myself.
 I had to answer that email.

 Nowadays, people are working longer and longer hours.
 According to a 2014 Gallup study, American full-time employees are working an average of 47 hours a week.
 And that’s in the office.
 With the proliferation of laptops and tablets and smart phones, the day doesn’t end for many after they leave the office.
-A 2016 study from the Bureau of Labor Statistics, 24 percent of people also do some work at home.
+And according to 2016 study from the Bureau of Labor Statistics, 24 percent of people also do some work at home.

 It’s been said many times that it’s important to keep a work/life balance.
 If you can’t separate yourself once in awhile, it could lead to poor job satisfaction, and could even take a toll on your health.
 And as a very wise man once said, “All work and no play makes Jack a dull boy.”